bbadzioch/ubgrade/README.md

 The cover page of the template should be left unchanged, aside from editing the title, date, and exam instructions.
-The format of the remaining pages can be changed as needed, but the top margin should be set to at least 1.5 inch to leave enough space for a QR code.
+The format of the remaining pages can be changed as needed, but the top margin should be set to at least 1.5 inches to leave enough space for a QR code.

 <img src="https://raw.githubusercontent.com/bbadzioch/ubgrade/master/exam_template.png" style="display:block; margin-left:auto; margin-right:auto; margin-bottom:20px; margin-top:20px; width: 150px;">